Things not to do in Prague: 13 local tourist traps

 Are you planning to visit the interiors of Prague Castle?
 Then please don´t believe anyone who tells you that you need some skip-the-line tickets or to buy tickets ahead of time, blah blah blah….don´t get stressed by this.
 Prague Castle is not as busy is as Vatican or Louvre.
 The tickets are always available.
 Stay flexible and enjoy your holidays.
 Whenever you plan to visit the Castle interiors, just come and get the tickets at Prague Castle.
 BTW, all the exteriors, courtyards and gardens are open for free!!

 The price for the Castle interiors is 450 CZK and you can get the tickets on the 2nd and 3rd courtyard.
 And also in the Prague Castle Picture Gallery (on the 2nd courtyard).
-Try to avoid the noon rush hours, the tickets offices might be a bit busier.
-I recommend buying the tickets on the 2nd courtyard, there are always less people.

 tourist traps

-12. Fake Banksy
+13. Fake Banksy

 All over the city center you will see posters for the Baksy museum / exhibition (WORLD OF BANKSY).
 This is unfortunately all fake – there is no connection between him and the exhibition.
 They simply present copies of Banksy’s artworks.
 Don´t get fooled, this is a cheesy, disrespectful touristy business.
 Especially when all the copies are presented in a beautiful deconsecrated church downtown Prague.

-13. Beggars and fake charity
+14. Beggars and fake charity

 Fortunately there are not many of them but it may happen that you will see people in Prague street (and subway) asking for money.
-Either for their own use or for charity.
+Either for their own use or for “charity.”

 The truth is that there are also many fair charities (for example the people selling a magazine called Nový Prostor, they are homeless but they are working, not begging, they are selling the magazine).
-But then there are many real, prefessional beggars who don´t do anything just wait for your monoy.
+But then there are many real, prefessional beggars who don´t do anything just wait for your money.
 You really need to know which one is which.
 So my advice is: rather don´t give cash to anybody.

 Dana, owner and fully certified guide for Prague Behind The Scenes | small-group tours and experiences.